 3. Give students a range of effective and ineffective topic sentences and ask them to infer what makes them effective/ineffective.
 Ineffective ones should suffer from these common problems:fact, not argument too broad/general (“Everyone knows"…) too specific (not much you could say about it) irrelevant to the thesis (if one is given).

-5. Give students effective topic sentences about texts they are reading or have read, and require them to write the rest of the paragraph, providing effective evidence for support.
-See Paragraph Responses-Sample, When I Was Puerto Rican in the Download Zone.
+5. Give students effective topic sentences about texts they are reading or have read, and require them to write the rest of the paragraph, providing effective evidence and explanation for support.
+For tips on how to help students write strong paragraph responses, see this MiddleWeb blog post, then use these tools: Paragraph Responses-Sample, When I Was Puerto Rican, LORD OF THE FLIES Paragraph Assignments, and PARAGRAPH RESPONSE Scoring Checklist in the Download Zone.
+For support on how to teach students to build "quote sandwiches" (context, evidence, and explanation), check out these TLC Blog posts on quote sandwiches.

 IN THE DOWNLOAD ZONE for Effective Topic Sentences: